Chart Color Schemes

 Burpengary lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of Burpengary is around 18,948.
-This reflects an increase of 2,460 people since the 2021 Census, which reported a population of 16,488.
-The change was inferred from AreaSearch's estimation of the resident population at 18,503 following examination of the latest ERP data release by the ABS in June 2024 and an additional 702 validated new addresses since the Census date.
-This level of population results in a density ratio of 848 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The suburb's 14.9% growth since the 2021 census exceeded the national average (8.9%), indicating it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 64.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validation, the Burpengary statistical area's population was estimated at 18,959 as of Nov 2025.
+This reflects an increase of 2,471 people (15.0%) since the 2021 Census, which reported a population of 16,488 people.
+AreaSearch inferred this from the resident population of 18,503 estimated following examination of the latest ERP data release by the ABS in June 2024 and an additional 702 validated new addresses since the Census date.
+This level of population equates to a density ratio of 849 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
+The Burpengary (SA2)'s growth exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 64.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It is noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Examining future population trends, a significant increase in the top quartile of Australian statistical areas is forecast, with Burpengary expected to grow by 7,011 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 34.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with the Burpengary (SA2) expected to grow by 7,011 persons to 2041, reflecting a gain of 34.6% over the 17 years.

 Frequently Asked Questions - Population